 The challenges of having your child learn remotely would only be exacerbated if you found yourself residing in a different household than that of your child's other parent.
-At that point you would find yourself in a position where you needed to coordinate your child's education with a school where you were not able to set foot inside, a teacher you may have never met, a Co-parent that's you cannot agree with on anything he had a child who is perhaps unwilling or less than excited to learn in that environment.
+At that point, you would find yourself in a position where you needed to coordinate your child's education with a school where you were not able to set foot inside, a teacher you may have never met, a Co-parent that's you cannot agree with on anything he had a child who is perhaps unwilling or less than excited to learn in that environment.
 To say that many of you reading this blog post or push tier limits of parenting would probably not be an overstatement.

 What is co-parenting?

-The difficult part for parents is that their methods of getting their children to that point may stand in stark contrast to that of their Co-parent.
+The difficult part for parents is that their methods of getting their children to that point may stand in stark contrast to their Co-parent.
 You may be thinking about the reasons why you are no longer married or in a relationship with your child's other parent.
 Many of those significant reasons may stem from differences in how you ran your household and how you wanted to raise your child.
 For that reason, you may have come through the difficulty of moving out, beginning a family law case, and eventually getting court orders that defined the parent-child relationship that you shared with your child as well as the Co-parenting relationship you share with your former partner.

 Working with your Co-parent to get your child on a schedule

 Another useful piece of advice that I can provide when it comes to coordinating your Co-parenting efforts is to work with your child's teachers on holding regular meetings with you and your Co-parent as often as possible.
-In the future, many of these meetings can be had in person but given the circumstances, we find ourselves in now I would expect that online meetups would be preferable.
-In that case, you and your Co-parent should talk beforehand about any questions or issues you want to raise with the teacher and then meet after any meeting to discuss any follow up that is needed after a parent-teacher conference.
+In the future, many of these meetings can be had in person, but given the circumstances, we find ourselves in now, I would expect that online meetups would be preferable.
+In that case, you and your Co-parent should talk beforehand about any questions or issues you want to raise with the teacher and then meet after any meeting to discuss any follow-up that is needed after a parent-teacher conference.

-Staying on top of your child's schooling is always important but I believe it is even more so now that you cannot physically be in the schools with your child.
-Working with your Co-parent allows your child to also see that you all are a united front when it comes to the importance of their education.
+Staying on top of your child's schooling is always important, but I believe it is even more so now that you cannot physically be in the schools with your child.
+Working with your Co-parent allows your child to see that you all are a united front regarding the importance of their education.
 Of all the benefits that effective co-parenting can bring to a family, this may be the most important of all.